vegai/chaos/README.md

 - perhaps try to secure memory
 - do not hash based on the title, that disallows renaming things without regeneration and does not really add to the security aspect at all
+- unit tests
+- refactor the data manipulation code away from the binary
+- travis integration